Does Protein Powder Stain Teeth? (Here’s 5 Things You Should Know)

 Spread the love

 It is a myth that high-protein foods and protein powders stain the teeth.
-With that being said, some protein powders may contain excessive sugar, which is definitely not good for your teeth.
+That being said, some protein powders may contain excessive sugar, which is definitely not good for your teeth.
 As long as you practice good oral hygiene, such as brushing twice a day and flossing, then you won’t have anything to worry about.
-If you are worried about potential staining then consume your shake and other drinks through a straw.
-You can also drink water straight after or chew on sugar-free chewing gum.

 Three Separate Protein Shakes With Raspberries, Bananas, and Bluberries